 - Ensure that your work computer is left on.
 You will not be able to access your workplace computer remotely if your work computer is off.

 - If you are using a Windows 7 device with remote desktop, you will need to download SafeNet for eToken on that device.
-Find out more here, or log a ticket in the Enterprise Service Centre.
+Find out more from Information Security, or log a ticket in the Enterprise Service Centre.